All Authors A-Z

 Martyn Waites was born and raised in Newcastle Upon Tyne.
-He has written nine novels under his own name and five under the name Tania Carver.
-He has been nominated for every major British crime fiction award, has been chosen as a Guardian Book of the Year and has won the Grand Prix du Roman Noir.
+He has written nine novels under his own name and five under the name Tania Carver alongside his wife, Linda.
+He has been nominated for every major British crime fiction award, has been chosen as a Guardian Book of the Year and is an international bestseller.

 Jehanne Wake is a historian who has written about both royalty and money.
 Her books include a short biography of Florence Nightingale; Princess Louise: Queen Victoria's Unconventional Daughter and Kleinwort Benson: the History of Two Families in Banking.
 She lives in London.